DeadLeavez/Leaves-Questrandomizer/readme.md

 - Enabled quest whitelist by default (Which by default includes all vanilla quests)
 - Changed quest whitelist location to be it's own folder.
 Plan is to make it easy to enable/disable whitelists from other mods.
 You might not want to randomize AQM, but maybe you've played a ton of other quests mods before, and want them randomized.
 - Add a trader whitelist, letting you decide what traders to randomize and not.
 This is in addition to all previously mentioned whitelisting stuff.
 - XP multiplier for quests.
 In case you want to have more or less xp from quests.
 Useful for ensuring the quest progression matches level and trader progression.
-(NOT IMPLEMENTED)
+- Added generated weapon quests.
+They're a bit basic for now.
+But will be improved over time.